Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Experiments

 }

 {\bf Architecture and Hyperparameters of FNOs}{ For the Flux FNO, we used a basic FNO combined with CNN layers.
 The architecture of the model included a maximum frequency of 5, width of 64, and depth of 1.
 All architectures of FNOs we used had fixed common points: the lifting layer, which is a one-layer FCN; projection layer, which is a two-layer FCN; GELU activation function; and a CNN with a kernel size of 1.
 The training environments were identical.
-We used the Adam optimizer with a learning rate of 1e-3 and weight decay of 1e-3, and the scheduler was StepLR with a step size of 50 and gamma of 0.5.
+We used the Adam optimizer with a learning rate of 1e-1 and weight decay of 1e-3, and the scheduler was StepLR with a step size of 50 and gamma of 0.5.
 The total number of epochs was 1000, and the $\lambda$ for the loss was selected to be 0.01 throughout all experiments.
 We compared our method with existing 1D and 2D FNO models.
 In the 1D FNO case, we trained two architectures.
-One was the same as the model used in Flux FNO, and the other was a heavier model.
+One model was the same as the one used in Flux FNO, while the other was a heavier model.
+The 1D FNO is designed to receive an input function and locally output the solution for the next $\Delta t$ immediately.
 Because 2D FNOs use 2D functional data as input, the training dataset for the 2D FNO was slightly modified.
-We modified the training dataset for linear advection into [99,256,256,1] for each input and target function (the target function was shifted in the first index by 1), and for Burgers into [759,100,256,1].
-Thus, the 2D FNO took a function on a fixed time interval and results in a function with the same time interval, which progresses.
-For the Flux and 1D FNOs, because the dataset comprised several functions in series, the batch size was a divisor of the node number of the time interval (a divisor of 256 for linear advection and of 100 for Burgers).
+We adjusted the training dataset for linear advection to [99,256,256,1] for each input and target function (with the target function shifted by 1 in the first index), and for Burgers to [759,100,256,1].
+Thus, the 2D FNO takes a function over a fixed time interval and outputs a snapshot of the function for the next time interval of the same length, advancing progressively.
 Table \ref{t2} summarizes the architectures and hyperparameters. }